firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt2.md

 It put, it still had a key of zebra just like before, but instead of putting high as the key, it created an array [00:33:00] and it put high as an element of the array.
 So that's interesting.
 Ha.
 And let me put in another one of these.
 I'm going to put another input in and let's refresh.
 I'm going to say hi there, and then I'm going to clear my server log and then submit.

 And now look what it did.
-[00:33:30] Both inputs have the same name and rails.
-If we follow this convention, this is a rails thing.
+[00:33:30] Both inputs have the same name and Rails.
+If we follow this convention, this is a Rails thing.
 Rails.
 If it sees this weirdness of two names, but it happens to end with the square brackets, it understands that what we're trying to achieve is we're trying to capture both of those values and put them under the same key in the prams hash, but put those values in an array.

 So now I can do a prams dot fetch of zebra, and I can have an array of however many of [00:34:00] these are, and I can do a dot each.
 And.
 Maybe create a list of tags or something.
 So what this is very commonly used for is input type checkbox.
 And you have something like this.
 You might have some labels in here except, or let's say red say value [00:34:30] equals red label blue